Latinos Pay More for Energy Than What They Use

 The report card will show you how you will see how your county is doing on various health-related conditions compared to the rest of your state and nation.
 The data will show how your area stacks up in air toxin exposure, respiratory hazard indices, population density, tree canopy, and job rates in the agricultural, construction, and manufacturing fields.

-Email your Health Equity Report Card to community leaders.
+Email your Health Report Card to community leaders.
 Share it on social media.
-Use it to make the case to for health equity where it is needed most!
+Use it to make the case to for health improvement where it is needed most!

 GET YOUR REPORT CARD